MATH 0996. Support for Elementary Statistics. 2 Hours.

 MATH 3700.
 Statistical Computing.
 3 Hours.

 Prerequisite: MATH 3600 or permission of instructor.
+Also offered as DATA 3700.
 A study of the basic tools for statistical computing.
 Topics include generating random variates; Monte Carlo integration; Monte Carlo methods for estimation and hypothesis tests; Bootstrap confidence interval; numerical methods for root-finding, integration, optimization; regression; and other modern topics.

 MATH 3900.
 Mathematical Theory of Interest.
 3 Hours.